Articles of Association

 The name of the company is Yara International ASA.
-The company is a public company limited by shares.
+The company is a public limited company.

 The objectives of the company are to engage in industry, commerce and transport, and to engage in other activities connected with these objectives.
 Activities may also proceed through participation in or in co-operation with other enterprises.